Jarmahent/Clippy/README.md

 - [ ] Copy images to clipboard when the image is clicked on

 - [ ] Move the database event to the main.dev.js file because copying text when the main component isnt in focus will not update the database

+- [ ] Add tests to make deploying quicker and add them to CircleCI